GorokhovSemyon/TextClassification/README.md

 ## PEFT

-This notebook is devoted to [LoRA](https://huggingface.co/docs/diffusers/training/lora) train process with [PEFT](https://huggingface.co/docs/peft/index).
+This notebook is connected to [LoRA](https://huggingface.co/docs/diffusers/training/lora) train process with [PEFT](https://huggingface.co/docs/peft/index).

 ## RAG
 This notebook is connected to creating russian RAG system.